ChrisMolanus/mab_simulator/README.md

 # A marketing campaign management policy simulator.
 This application simulates the implementation of candidate Policies in a Telecommunications company.
-The application allows multiple policies to run in parallel over the same customer base to provide the likely cumulative delta customer lifetime value per policy
+The application allows multiple policies to run in parallel over the same customer base to provide the likely cumulative delta customer lifetime value per policy.

 ![Policy revenue timeline](images/test.png)

+You can experiment with this simulator using the [public streamlit app](https://share.streamlit.io/chrismolanus/mab_simulator/app.py)

 # Current policies
 The current policies implemented are examples of popular algorithms applied to Multi-Arms Bandit problems.